kameczera/chating/chating/README.md

 # chating project

-project using react.js, mongodb & node.js. the project is something like a whatsapp/messenger.
+project using react.js, mongodb & node.js. the project is something like a whatsapp/messenger. <br>
 For now, the app is using an array db(mock-up).